All Collections

 Written by Holly Groom

-If you’re happy to see all desktop and mobile performance data for your Price Check and Nudge Messages combined you can simply set up one message, ensure it has no 'Device type' audience targeting applied to it and then monitor the performance of just that one message.
+You can see combined desktop and mobile performance data for your Messages (excluding Full Screen, Undercut and Notifications) In that case, you can simply set up one message without applying 'Device type' audience targeting.
+This allows you to monitor the performance of that single message.

-Alternatively, if you would like to monitor the desktop and mobile performance of a message separately, you’ll need to duplicate your message and apply different ‘Device type’ targeting to each version.
-This approach has value because you'll get a clearer picture of how many visitors are seeing and interacting with your message across the two channels.
-You might find that one performs better than the other, and can take steps to further optimize the website experience for both types of guest.
+Alternatively, if you would like to monitor the desktop and mobile performance separately, you’ll need to duplicate your message and apply different 'Device type' targeting to each version.
+This method provides a clearer picture of how many visitors are seeing and interacting with your message on both channels.

-Here's how to set up a desktop and mobile version of the same message:
+Here's how to set up a mobile and desktop version of the same message

-Once you’re happy with the content and design of your message, save it as a draft then go back to the Message Manager and click the plus sign on the right hand side of your message to duplicate it.
+2. Once you’re satisfied with the content and design of your message, save it as a draft.
+Then, return to the Message Manager and click the plus sign on the right-hand side of your message to duplicate it.

-When you’re happy with both versions of the message, publish them and you’ll be able to compare the performance of your mobile and desktop message in the Message Manager.
+5. Once you are satisfied with both versions of the message, publish them.
+You will then be able to compare the performance of your mobile and desktop messages in the Message Manager.

 Did this answer your question?